mohdb1lal/DBMS-Finalized/README.md

 ---

 With these files, you can easily set up the MongoDB server and Python environment for the Flask application.
-Let me know if you'd like any changes!!
+Let me know if you'd like any changes!
 ```